 “Our email open rates have doubled, click rates have quadrupled, and we’re seeing a 4x lift in sales conversions.”

-The key here is that the increase in clicks have actually led to greater sales conversions, meaning the quality of leads coming in from ABM ad efforts is high.
+The key here is that the increase in clicks has actually led to greater sales conversions, meaning the quality of leads coming in from ABM ad efforts is high.
 Working with a foundation of good data will help you run more cost-effective ads and scale your ABM efforts efficiently.
 To learn more about how ABM Effectiveness can help your team, you can request a free demo here.

 Learn more about the best ABM tactics for your B2B business